If things (on Windows) are not working the way you think they should, see whether your problem is here.

 SyntaxError: unexpected token <some_word>

-This problem is difficult to describe and execute precisely, but easy to understand.
+This problem is difficult to describe precisely, but easy to understand.
 Probably you accidentally typed something into the script, and now the script doesn’t make sense.
-This can happen when you think you’re typing into the command line, but the cursor is in the script.
+This can happen when you think you’re typing into the command line, but the cursor is in the script, so you’re actually typing into the script.

 To fix it, delete whatever got typed into ‘<script>.py’.
 This will usually be at the beginning of the first line, before the first word (which is almost always ‘from’ or ‘import’).
 If there is a space in front of the first word, delete the space too.
 Save the file.